EllaAro/hug-a-pug/README.md

 This mini-project was created purely on client-site, using `React`.
 Each of the components are purely functional components (usage of React hooks).
 For routing, `react-router` is used.
-For maintaining information between pages/components `React Context` is used.
+For maintaining state between components `React Context` is used.